 We encourage you to wash your hands before and after picking for a healthier, safer picking experience.

 We have clean proper restrooms with hot and cold water available for everyone.

-Some items you want to consider bringing: closed toes shoes or gum boots (we are farm!); hat and sunscreen; long sleeves and pants.
-We have some snacks and water for sale.
+Some items you want to consider bringing: closed toed shoes or gum boots (we are a farm!); hat and sunscreen; long sleeves and pants.
+We have honey, preserves and juice for sale.
 You are welcome to bring your own food although we ask that you not eat in the orchard (food safety reasons).